 Istanbul was first founded on the Asian side, on what is known today as Kadıköy and Pendik.
 Though it was the European part of the city that rose to prominence during the Roman and Ottoman times.
 Together, the two sides of Istanbul are home to some 14 million people today.

-Kuzguncuk is a charming village in Uskudar, nestled amidst looming hills as boats cruise by on the Bosphorus along one side.
+Kuzguncuk is a charming village in Uskudar, nestled along the Bosphorus and surrounded by gentle hills.
 Featuring colourful wooden Ottoman houses from the 19th century, the picturesque neighbourhood is popular for outdoor wedding photo shoots and TV/movie filming.
-Kuzguncuk was home to a mix of Jews, Armenians, Greeks and Turks for centuries which is why there are churches, synagogues and mosques within steps of one another.
+Kuzguncuk was home to Jews, Armenians, Greeks, and Turks for centuries which is why there are churches, synagogues, and mosques within steps of one another.

 This is a small neighbourhood and you can easily explore the area in a day.
-But I’d recommend to spend at least two days here and enjoy the leisurely atmosphere, a vast difference from the chaotic streets over in the historic city centre and Beyoglu.
+But I’d recommend to spend at least two days here and enjoy its leisurely atmosphere, a refreshing change from the chaotic streets in the historic city centre and Beyoglu.
 With more time, you can also visit other neighbourhoods on the Asian side from Kuzguncuk by taking the local buses or dolmus (shared taxis) or hop onto the ferry at Üsküdar to go over to the European side.

 Here are some of my favourite moments in Kuzguncuk:

 There’s a little square by the popular Cinaralti Cafe where you can sit/stand under the shade of leafy plane trees and look out to Bosphorus as the waves splash onto the walls under your feet and seagulls drift overhead.